aragon/sdk/modules/client/examples.md

 }
 ```

-### Creating an TokenVoting proposal with an action
+### Creating a TokenVoting proposal with an action

 ```ts
 import {